mitanabe/GetSPODocLibPerms/Readme.md

 Enumerate all the folders/files and the shared with users list in SPO Document Library or OneDrive for Business

-The shared users include externals users as well.
-If the file is shared with anonymous access, it will additionally return AnynousView or AnonymousEdit as user.
+The shared users include external users as well.
+If the file is shared with anonymous access, it will additionally return AnonymousView or AnonymousEdit as user.

 NOTE) please make sure to browse to "Site Contents" - "Site usage" in the command bar to see if the "Shared with external users" report works for your requirements.
 The UI report would be much more cost effective.